Know Before You Go

 Join the Oregon Chinese Coalition for the city’s annual Chinese Festival in the Square!
 Celebrate Chinese American culture and enjoy nonstop entertainment, delicious Chinese food, authentic arts, crafts and much more.

+THE 2020 EVENT IS CANCELED.
+The Vanport Jazz Festival is scheduled to return Aug.
+7, 2021.
+See website for details.
 The Vanport Jazz Festival honors the city of Vanport and the voices who formed Portland’s jazz community.
-Near the site of the historic 1948 flood, the event transforms Colwood Golf Course into a cultural revival, welcoming nationally renowned artists and breathing new life into Portland jazz.
+Near the site of the historic 1948 flood, the event transforms Colwood Golf Course into a cultural revival,…

 The Portland Mercury’s Burger Week returns every August with dozens of restaurants, bars and brewhouses across Portland offering one-of-a-kind burgers for only $5!
 These special edition burgers are designed especially for the Mercury’s Portland Burger Week and are only available from Aug.
 3-8, 2020, so dig in while you can!
 Tips for Portland Burger Week:…